 Most affected is Val Cenis' exposed Col du Mont Cenis sector, however, this only forms a small percentage of the overall domain and the resort’s lower wooded slopes usually remain open.

 So, Val Cenis scores highly in all of the three key factors that make a resort ‘weather-proof’ – namely, good snow reliability, good sunshine record and (last but not least) plenty of trees to play in should it decide to be stormy.

 This makes it a ski resort well worth considering, particularly for families who are looking for good snow, but can’t stomach the thought of having to battle zero visibility in a high windswept bowl!

 Val Cenis - where to stay:

-* Above price is based on 5 people sharing a 2 bedroom apartment (sleeps 6) in low season.
+* Price is based on 5 people sharing a 2 bedroom apartment (sleeps up to 6) arriving 11 January 2020.
 Subject to availability, T&Cs apply.
-Accommodation only packages available.
-Ski packs, insurance and transfers also bookable.
+Accommodation only holiday packages also available.
+Ski hire, lift passes, ski school, and transfers also bookable.
 Holidays are fully ABTA bonded.

 Val Cenis - key facts: